amiantos/inneal/README.md

 - [x] Intuitive "swiping" feature that the kids are all talking about
 - [x] Optional "Auto Mode" takes the guesswork out of using the Horde, and how!
 - [x] Built with vanilla SwiftUI and SwiftData, so there's a touch of charming jank to the UX
-- [ ] CloudKit syncing between all your devices (when that works better)
+- [X] CloudKit syncing of chats and characters between all your devices

 # Screenshots